MilesBreslin/2FA-Server/docs/client/client.md

 ```bash
 ./build/client --url ws://localhost:8000 get-token 1
 ```
 With this command, the client will call the `GetKeyToken` method and pass in the UID 1 to return the OTP token.
+This number can be changed to return the desired token within the index.
+If the entered key was not long enough, the client will return a message indicating failure and recommendation to remove the invalid key (removal to be implemented).